 The unique scent blend inside each of our homes features a combination of all the scented products we use on ourselves and in our home, but it also involves so much more.
-It also includes your furniture, bedding, decorative pillows, body oil and sweat deposits, all of your possessions, dust and dander from people and pets, cooking odors that linger, even the very materials of which our homes are constructed.
-This is one reason why I shop for low or no VOC materials whenever possible… but that’s a topic for a whole different column some other time.
+It also includes your furniture, bedding, decorative pillows, body oil, sweat deposits, all of your possessions, dust, dander from people and pets, cooking odors that linger, and even the very materials of which our homes are constructed.
+This is one reason why I shop for low or no-VOC materials whenever possible. but that’s a topic for a whole different column some other time.

 The Funk You Didn’t Know You Had